ADHD Therapy Activities

 - Board games: Enjoy board games that stimulate strategic thinking and other fun games that improve your attention span.

-- Finger painting: Explore creative expression through finger painting as an art project and a therapeutic outlet.
+- Finger painting: Start an art project that supports fine motor skills and allows for creative expression as a therapeutic outlet.

 - Interactive storytelling: Enhance storytelling with interactive elements to captivate attention.

-- Music and instrument learning: Integrate music and instrument learning for sensory stimulation and focus.
+- Music and instrument learning: Integrate musical instruments for learning about sensory stimulation and focus.

 - Outdoor activities: Incorporate outdoor activities to promote physical exercise and concentration.